Sorry, you need to enable JavaScript to visit this website.

 Reasonable adjustments and accommodations

-The force examinations officer should ensure that the candidate provides a report containing a diagnosis of their disability, as well as recommendations for any reasonable adjustments from an appropriate specialist in the area of their disability.
-The candidate may wish to discuss options with their local force occupational health department prior to sourcing a specialist.
+The candidate must complete the reasonable adjustment request form, detailing their disability and adjustments requested.
+The candidate must also provide a report containing a diagnosis of their disability, as well as recommendations for any reasonable adjustments from an appropriate specialist in the area of their disability.

-It is the candidate’s responsibility to ensure they provide the necessary documentation and request form to their Force Examinations Officer in sufficient time.
+It is the candidate’s responsibility to ensure they provide the necessary documentation and request form to their force examinations officer in sufficient time.

 However, in considering whether an accommodation is appropriate, it is important to ensure that the accommodation does not change the standard that the candidate is being measured against, and that the candidate is not provided with an unfair advantage over other candidates.